-After my time at the waters, I showered and changed back into my clothes.
+After my time in the waters, I showered and changed back into my clothes.
 I then checked out by scanning my electronic band and dropped it off.

 When you exist, you will have to scan and deposit the electronic band and pay whatever you owe (drinks, food at the cafe, etc.)